RedisGraph/RedisGraph/docs/docs/datatypes.md

 ---
-title: "RedisGraph Data Types"
+title: "RedisGraph data types"
-linkTitle: "Data Types"
+linkTitle: "Data types"
 weight: 4
 description: "RedisGraph supports a number of distinct data types, some of which can be persisted as property values and some of which are ephemeral."
 ---